JolifantoBambla/trichi/README.md

-# Tri Chi: Triangle ClusterIndex Hierarchy
+# Tri Chi: Triangle ClusterIndex Hierarchy (WIP)

 A library for generating triangle cluster hierarchies for per-cluster LOD selection & rendering.

-Poor man's nanite.
-Creates a triangle cluster hierarchy that can be used to select the appropriate levels of detail for different regions of a mesh on a per-cluster basis during rendering.

-Note that this library only preprocesses triangle meshes but does not provide any rendering solution.
-There is, however, a WebGPU demo that demonstrates what a renderer for such cluster hierarchies could look like.
+Note that this library only preprocesses triangle meshes but provides no rendering solution.
+Check out the [WebGPU demo](https://jolifantobambla.github.io/trichi/) to see what a very naive renderer for such cluster hierarchies could look like.

-## Disclaimer

-The API is not yet stable and the implementation is neither optimized for runtime performance nor quality.
+**This library is still in development.
+The API is not yet stable and the implementation is neither optimized for runtime performance nor quality, nor does it handle all edge cases.
-If you want to help change that, any help is more than welcome :)
+If you want to help change that, you are more than welcome to submit a PR :)**

-Preprocessing a 4.3 million triangle mesh sequentially takes about 100 seconds, and 75 seconds in parallel.

 ## Getting Started